powerflow77/powerflow77/README.md

-I am a student studying Power Systems and AI
+I am a graduate student studying Power Systems and AI⚡

 This is my CV.
 https://powerflow77.github.io/